open-logic/open-logic/doc/tutorials/LiberoTutorial.md

 ![Screenshot](./LiberoTutorial/Pictures/integrate_olo_01.png)

-Then select the script in *\<open-logic-root>/tools/libero/import_sources.tcl* and run it without any arguments.
+Then select the script in *\<open-logic-root>/tools/libero/import_sources.tcl* and run it **without any arguments for the VHDL** tutorial.

+Pass the **argument *lib=work* for the Verilog** tutorial.
+This is required because Libero resp.
+SynplifyPro searches for VHDL entities only in the library *work* when they are instantiated from Verilog.

 ![Screenshot](./LiberoTutorial/Pictures/integrate_olo_02.png)